muldjord/skyscraper/README.md

 #### Version 2.7.5 (In progress, unreleased)
 * Fixed a bug where 'brackets="false"' in config.ini would be flipped (Thanks to Vynce for reporting this)
+* Completely refactored pass procedures for cleaner code and to enable '--query' option
+* Added '--query' command line option.
+This option requires a single rom file to be passed on command line aswell, otherwise it will be ignored

 #### Version 2.7.4 (11th September 2018)
 * Added '--unpack' command line option and config.ini options which enables the calculation of the checksum of the file inside 7z and zip files instead of the base file itself.
 Only relevant for 'screenscraper' module and requires 'p7zip' installed. (```$ sudo apt-get install p7zip-full``` for Debian base systems)